Dean’s Panel Guidelines: Sexual Misconduct

 - If the Convening Dean makes a determination that, in fact, a Dean’s Panel is to be convened, s/he will notify the Complainant (hereinafter “the confronting party”) and the Respondent (hereinafter “the confronted party”), in writing, that a Dean’s Panel is being convened (“Dean’s Panel Notification”).
 The Dean’s Panel Notification will specify the violation being considered.

-- The confronting party has the right to appeal a decision not to convene a Dean’s Panel to the President of the College within 3 business days of receipt of the notification by the Convening Dean.
+- Both parties have the right to appeal a decision not to convene a Dean’s Panel to the President of the College within 3 business days of receipt of the notification by the Convening Dean.

 - The College reserves the right to act as the confronting party in cases where the accusing individual cannot or refuses to participate as the confronting party.